 An application is presented of the previous theoretical results for the Electromagnetic Field into a no simple connected manifold.
 Classic Physic, including Relativity and Electromagnetism, is mainly a theory in the simple connected manifold $\mathbb{R}^{4}$.
-If instead of the classic approach, the theory is developed in a $4$-dimensional no simple connected manifold $M$, then some different results can arise due to the involved topology with its cohomologies.
-However, this remains as a classic theory, no a quantum one.
+If instead of the classic approach, the theory is developed in a $4$-dimensional no simple connected manifold, then some different results can arise due to the involved topology with its cohomologies.

-Following the Classical Theory\cite{Misner:1973}, this field can be represented by using a $2$-form $F$.
-In this case, it is used a general form, without the restriction of be exact.
+Following the Classical Theory\cite{Misner:1973,Hehl:2003,Landau:1973}, this field can be represented by using a $2$-form $F$.
+In this paper, it is used a general form, without the restriction of be exact.
 The elements of the $2$-form $F$ include the $3$-dimensional vectors magnetic field, $\mathbf{B}$, and electric field, $\mathbf{E}/c$, where $c$ is the light speed in the vacuum; it is included to provide physical dimensional compatibility in the SI of units.
 It verify: $c^{2}=1/\mu_{0}\epsilon_{0}$.
 No material media is considered but currents and charge distributions are included.

 Let $(M,g,\gamma)$ be a $4$-dimensional compact, differentiable, oriented and connected pseudo-Riemann manifold $M$ with coordinates according MTW conventions\cite{Misner:1973}: $(ct,x,y,z)$ having a metric ${g}$ locally reducible to a minkowskian diagonal case with $s=1$, that a space-like metric: $\eta=\textrm{diag}(-1,1,1,1)$.